MalloZup/kubeojo/help/README.md

-# Kubeojo explained live!
+# Kubeojo explained

 ## Let's have a look:

-The balls represent test-failures over a period of time.
+The balls represent test failures over a period of time.

 A big ball is something that is fragile in your product/software.
-It can be a weakness on tests-automation or a bug affecting your software.
+It can be a weakness in your automated tests, or a bug affecting your software.

-Kubeojo index page give you a list of wich job you want to keep track
+The index page presents a list of jobs that kubeojo is tracking for you

 ![global](global.png)

-# How looks like a bubble chart  from kubeojo
+# A bubble chart visualized by kubeojo

 ![zoom1](zoom.png)

-### Balls are changing all the time.
+### Balls are changing all the time

-Since kubeojo will fetch testsresults overtime, the size of the balls will increase if a tests fails.
+Since kubeojo will fetch test results over time, the size of the balls will increase as tests fail.

 ![zoom2l](zoom2.png)